techcapo/hodlao/README.md

 ### Collusion

 The kind of majority decision that would make minority holders very unhappy, is if a majority of holders collude against the others to lock them out.
 In a 3/13 multisig it would only take three people to go behind the other's back and send the shroom out to their own 3/3.
 That's an easy 4x.
 With an 8/13 multisig, though, you need secret coordination between 8 members which sounds pretty hard.
-Also the upside is lower because.
+Also the upside is lower because there are more attackers and fewer victims.

+### Sybil Protection

+Collusion can be pulled off easier if there are sybil signers on the multisig (ie. one person controls multiple signers).
+To make sure this doesn't happen, HODLAO only accepts members with estabilished identities in the Ordinals ecosystem.